KipCollo/Java-Revision/javaEE/mail/Readme.md

 Part provides the writeTo() method that streams out its bytestream in mail-safe form suitable for transmission.
 This bytestream is typically an aggregation of the Part attributes and its content's bytestream.

 Message and BodyPart implement the Part interface.
 Note that in MIME parlance, Part models an Entity (RFC 2045, Section 2.4).

+1. Message(implements Part):- Represents the entire email.
+2. BodyPart(implements Part):- Represents parts of an email(text,attachments,images).
+3. MimeMessage(extends Message):- Represents a full email message.
+4. MimeBodyPart(extends BodyPart):- Represents a part of a MIME email(text,images or attachment).

 Note – A Message object can not be contained directly in a Multipart object, but must be embedded in a BodyPart first.